NVIDIA-RTX/Donut/doc/SceneFile.md

 The scene loader looks at the file extension, and if it's `.gltf` or `.glb`, loads that model directly, otherwise treats the input as the custom scene description documented here.
 So, when Donut-based applications take a scene path on the command line, usually that scene can be either a single glTF model or this scene description.

-The loader implementation can be found in [`Scene.cpp`](../src/engine/Scene.cpp) inside the `LoadWithExecutor` function and other functions called from there.
+The loader implementation can be found in [`Scene.cpp`](../src/engine/Scene.cpp) inside the `LoadWithThreadPool` function and other functions called from there.

 ## 1. Top-Level Structure